MicrosoftDocs/win32/desktop-src/DirectShow/ec-dvd-playback-stopped.md

 ---
-Description: 'Indicates that DVD playback has been stopped.
+Description: Indicates that DVD playback has been stopped.
 This event is sent when a title or chapter completes and the DVD Navigator does not find any other branching instruction for subsequent playback.
-The event is not sent when the application stops playback.' ms.assetid: 'c8617307-d70e-48af-8e85-69105595aa10'
+The event is not sent when the application stops playback. ms.assetid: c8617307-d70e-48af-8e85-69105595aa10
-title: 'EC\_DVD\_PLAYBACK\_STOPPED'
+title: EC\_DVD\_PLAYBACK\_STOPPED
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EC\_DVD\_PLAYBACK\_STOPPED